jmespath-community/jmespath.spec/jep-014-string-functions.md

 Otherwise, the `split()` function breaks on occurrences of the `$search` string up to `$count` times.
 The last string in the resulting array containing the remaining contents of `$subject` unmodified.

 **Note**: The `split()` function was [originally designed by Chris Armstrong](https://github.com/GorillaStack/jmespath.site/blob/master/docs/proposals/string-manipulation.rst).
-However, its behaviour has been slightly altered for consistency reasons.
+However, its behavior has been slightly altered for consistency reasons.

 ### Examples